fsbolero/fsbolero.github.io/docs/Blazor.md

 [Blazor's type `ElementReference`](https://docs.microsoft.com/en-us/aspnet/core/blazor/call-javascript-from-dotnet?view=aspnetcore-3.1#capture-references-to-elements) allows passing a reference to a rendered HTML element to JavaScript.
 This is useful for interacting with JavaScript libraries that insert themselves in a given element, creating for example a map or a rich text editor; or libraries that interact with more fundamental JavaScript APIs, like focusing an element.

-In Bolero, the type `ElementReferenceBinder` is a small utility that makes working with `ElementReference` from F# simple.
+In Bolero, the type `HtmlRef` is a small utility that makes working with `ElementReference` from F# simple.

 1. The element to bind must be inside a Component class.
-2. Create an `ElementReferenceBinder` as a field of this class.
+2. Create an `HtmlRef` as a field of this class.
-3. To bind it to an element, pass it to the attribute `attr.bindRef` of this element.
+3. To bind it to an element, pass it to the attribute `attr.bind` of this element.
-4. To use it, use its `.Ref` property.
+4. To use it, use its `.Value` property.

 For example, given this small JavaScript function that can focus a DOM element it receives as argument: